Opinion of Third Person When Relevant

-When court will take help of expert opinion? (section 45)
+When will the court take the help of expert opinion?

 1. Foreign Law